mujosan/SAN-scripts/README.md

 ### What is this repository for? ###

 This is a collection of Ruby scripts created to assist with my day job as a storage admin.
+The Cisco MDS and EMC Clariion/VNX scripts were initially created on a Linux (Centos) server and later "enhanced" on a Solaris machine.
+IBM SVC scripts created on the Solaris machine.

 Version **1.0**

 ### How do I get set up? ###

 These scripts are intended to be run on a *nix platform.
-The Cisco and EMC Clariion/VNX scripts were initially created on a Linux (Centos) server and later "enhanced" on a Solaris machine.
-IBM SVC scripts created on the Solaris machine.

 * Clone the repository.
 * Amend equipment names to suit local naming conventions.